gabrielwu/csAlumnu/readme.txt

-This is the website of alumnu of college of computer science and technology at Jilin university.
+This is the website source code of alumnu of college of computer science and technology at Jilin university.